onx-protocol/onx/README.md

-# onx
+# ONX
-Open Nano Exchange (ONX) Protocol: A Decentralized, Asset-Backed Cryptocurrency Exchange System Built on Nano Technology
+## Open Nano Exchange (ONX) Protocol: A Decentralized, Asset-Backed Cryptocurrency Exchange System Built on Nano Technology

-# ONX Abstract
+### Abstract

 The ONX Protocol creates a decentralized settlment network of cryptocurrency exchanges based upon and using [Nano Currency technology](nano.org).
 It aims to establish a network of asset-backed nanocurrencies like NanoDollars, NanoEuros, NanoBitcoin or NanoEthereum pegged to real-world or digital assets for free and instantaneous cross-border transactions.
 ONX leverages the trust and reputation given to principle representative (PR) nodes within the Nano network to create global consensus and standardization, offering a profitable business model for any entity running a PR.
 By offering an open and transparent system of exchanges, the protocol hopes to enhance security, decentralization, and promote wider adoption of Nano technology through more familiar fiat-pegged currencies or widely adopted digital assets.